-It’s important that any therapist under consideration is empathetic, professional, and knowledgeable about the problems the client wishes to tackle.
+When considering a therapist, it's crucial to understand what to look for in a therapist and know what makes for a good counselor.
+Any therapist under consideration should be empathetic, professional, and knowledgeable about the problems the client wishes to tackle.
 During a typical screening session or first meeting, a potential therapist should listen closely, openly discuss their approach and possible treatment goals, and behave sensitively toward any difficult information the client brings up.
 Some clients wish to see a provider who shares their gender, race, cultural background, or sexual orientation; consider whether those qualities are important before starting to screen therapists.

 Some people—particularly those who are homebound or who live in rural or low-income areas—may have difficulty finding therapists who are nearby, affordable, and accepting new patients.
 In these cases, finding a therapist who conducts sessions via telephone, Skype, or another online means may be the best approach.
 Though some consider in-person therapy to be preferable, there is significant evidence to suggest that, with a strong therapeutic alliance, therapy conducted online or over the phone can be an effective and accessible option for those who are unable to see a therapist in person.